bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Script src='script.js'." />
 </p>

-I have a linked script file here, and it&apos;s linked at the bottom of this file, you can see down here.
-I&apos;ve got my script file linked.
+<p>I have a linked script file here, and it&apos;s linked at the bottom of this
+file, you can see down here.
+I&apos;ve got my script file linked.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~ 251. var tabs = document.queryselectorall, #tabs > ul > li > a (149) ~~~~~~~~~~~~-->
 <p align="center" width="100%">